 - Use the white placard included in your liquid test kit to better see the watercolor and match it to the chart.
-If your kit doesn’t have the card, use anything else you have on hand like a white sheet of paper to create a white background.
+If your kit does not have the card, use anything else you have on hand like a white sheet of paper to create a white background.

-- If you are colorblind or are not sure about the color, get a second opinion from someone else.
-If you are colorblind, we highly recommend a digital liquid test kit or an electronic test kit.
+- If you are color blind or are not sure about the color, get a second opinion.
+If you are color blind, we highly recommend buying a digital liquid test kit or an electronic test kit.

-- Do not use your fingers to cover the tubes when mixing the water with the reagent.
-Oils from your skin could affect the readings.
+- Do not use fingers to cover the tubes when mixing water with the reagent.
+Oils from your skin can affect the readings.
 Either jiggle the comparator to get a good mix or, if you are using a digital tester, use the included caps to seal the tube then mix.

 Frequently Asked Questions